Budget Friendly Foods You Should Keep Stocked.

 13. Canned Beans

 Canned beans are an excellent source of protein.
 They are also very affordable (that’s what we like to hear!).
 To save even more money buy dried beans and can them yourself!

 I like to use beans in burritos, soups, and stews.
 They are also a great BBQ side or pot luck food.

 14. Peanut Butter

 If you’re looking for a kid friendly, mom approved protein, peanut butter is a wonderful option.
-We use peanut butter in our oatmeal, sandwiches, on toast, and on apples.
+We like to use peanut butter in our oatmeal, sandwiches, on toast, and on apples.

 15. Ground Beef

 Ground beef is something I always have stocked in my freezer.
-It’s easy to pull out for quick meals.
+It’s so easy to pull out for quick meals (and I like quick meals!).

 The cheapest way to stock up on ground beef is to buy it in bulk.
 I recommend buying a large 5 lb, or 10 lb loaf. and separate it into 1 lb sections.
-Freeze these sections in separate freezer bags.
+Freeze these sections in separate freezer bags and store in your freezer until ready to use.
 Sometimes I’ll cook it all up before putting it into freezer bags to make meal prep even quicker.

 Learn more how to prep bulk chicken in my article, What to do with your bulk chicken; including 6 Freezer Chicken Recipes.

 Eggs are a great source of protein and are fairly cheap.
-They will stay fresh in your fridge for a month.
+They will stay fresh in your fridge for about a month.
 Keep eggs stocked in your fridge to use for breakfast, lunch and in baking.

 18. Frozen Vegetables

 A great staple to keep stocked in your freezer are bags of frozen vegetables.
 These are much cheaper than fresh vegetables and it’s nice to always have quick access to veggies.

 I use our frozen vegetables as side dishes, in stir fry, soups and casseroles.